 NICC Lacrosse Gloves Fit

 While they are soft and comfortable, the actual fit of the NICC lacrosse glove is awkward for play.
 There is not as much finger mobility as other gloves, and this can make handling the ball difficult.
 In my opinion, the best gloves are the ones that make playing with them on feel like playing barehanded.
-NICC has a very thick feel around each finger, and I think this may be caused by the removable palm technology.
+NICC has a very thick feel around each finger, and I think this may be caused by detachable palm technology.

-While some people may find removable palms to be more valuable than finger mobility, I pledge my allegiance to being able to move my hands easier.
+While some people may find removable palms to be more valuable than finger mobility, I pledge my allegiance to be able to move my hands easier.
 I’d compare the fit and feel more to a hockey glove, which makes sense considering NICC has been involved with hockey longer than they have been with lacrosse.
 Hockey players that play lacrosse might love this glove and find it to be the best fit for them; but, for me, it falls short here.

 NICC Lacrosse Glove Protection

-The shining star and saving grace of the NICC lacrosse glove is the level of protection it offers.
-I have a m safer and sounder feeling inside of this glove compared to many out there.
+The shining star and saving the grace of the NICC lacrosse glove is the level of protection it offers.
+I have a safer and sounder feeling inside of this glove compared to many out there.
 The best protection is right on top of the hand and over the knuckles.
 Checks dissipate when they hit your hands in the NICC lacrosse gloves, and you really aren’t affected.
 I’d again say that this is because the construction is somewhat more similar to a hockey glove.
 I’d be fine with wearing these gloves to play against the worst hacks out there because they really do feel great in that regard.